 Further up Na Meaung I reached Wat Samret, and heard the call to prayer from the mosque in the distance, echoing out over misty fields spiked with starburst palms.
 It’s a sound I hadn’t heard since my last trips to Mumbai and Abu Dhabi, and it instantly put me in three places at once.

 I am only now learning how strong the Muslim presence is in Southeast Asia.
 Whenever I hear this sound I’m instantly inside the Sheikh Zayed Mosque, or the streets of Dubai, or the Muslim neighbourhood where I got an MRI in Mumbai … more on that some other time.

 10. Crystal Beach

 These are warm, clear shallows nestled inside a crest of giant rocks, with views of island bluffs that extend out into the ocean.
 Crystal Beach is special.
-I’ve swam a lot of places in my life — but this is one of the coziest beaches I’ve ever seen.
+I’ve swum a lot of places in my life — but this is one of the cosiest beaches I’ve ever seen.
 It’s the kind of place that makes you want to leave everything else behind.

 Beyond these are the tiny things, like gum which comes in perforated punch cards instead of sticks, or massive Thai iced coffees for 70 cents.
 There is still a lot of the island to see and shoot.
 My goal is to hit all 28 temples before I go and to spend at least 10 days off-track in the jungle.

 About the writer: Kai A. is an artist, musician, and filmmaker who researches visual cultures and soft power.
 She shoots and reports on her travels as she moves around the world producing exhibitions, media, and lectures.
 Find her travel images @vxn_hut and reach her at [email protected].